Pivotal Tracker Help

 How can I integrate Tracker with other applications?

-Tracker allows you to prioritize and collaborate on stories that were imported from, and linked to resources in other applications, for example bug tracking tools, customer support ticket systems, etc. See the Integrations help page for details.
+Tracker allows you to prioritize and collaborate on stories that were imported from and linked to resources in other applications (e.g., bug-tracking tools, customer support ticket systems, etc.).

-From the Sign In page, you can sign in to Tracker with your Google Account or as a Google Apps for Domains user (click the appropriate link at the bottom of the form).
-This will take you to Google where you can sign in with your normal Google (or Google Apps) credentials.
+From the Sign In page, you can sign in to Tracker with Google.
+This will take you to Google where you can sign in with your normal Google account credentials.

 The first time you use this Google identity to access Tracker, you will be prompted to choose whether you'd like to associate the Google identity with an existing or new Tracker user.

-Otherwise, to switch the Google identity for your existing Tracker user, follow these steps:
+If you’d like to switch or reassociate the Google identity for your existing Tracker login, please follow these steps:

-- Go to the Tracker Sign In page, and sign in with the Google option you used previously (Google Accounts or Google Apps)
+- Go to the Tracker Sign In page, and click Sign in with Google.

-- If you don't have a Tracker password, go to your Tracker Profile page, enter a new password, and click Change Password
+- If you don't have a Tracker password, go to your Tracker Profile page, enter a new password, and click Save.

 If you see a message about your email being in use, it means that Tracker already has a login for you.
-If you don’t remember your Tracker password, you can use the “forgot password“ link on the normal Tracker signin page.
-If you’ve really never used Tracker before, then you have probably been “invited” to a Tracker account or project already by a co-worker.
-If so, you should have received an invitation email that contains an activation link.
+If you don’t remember your Tracker password, you can use the Forgot Password link on the Tracker Sign In page.
+If you’ve really never used Tracker before, you won’t receive a password reset email and you have probably been "invited" to a Tracker account or project already by a coworker.
+If so, you should have received an invitation email that contains an activation link (if you can’t find it, please check your spam folder).
 You must activate your login by following the link in the invitation email.
 You can then associate your login with your Google Apps domain identity during the activation process.